HAMMERHEAD-Space/AstroForceModels.jl/README.md

 - [ ] Spacecraft thermal emission
 - [ ] Magnetic Field Effects

 The plan is likely to merge this effort into Julia Space Mission Design's AstroModels -- https://github.com/JuliaSpaceMissionDesign/AstroModels.jl, but this is still under discussion.
-In the meantime interfaces to the models there will be added.
+In the meantime, interfaces to those models will be added.

 ## Installation